This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 It's the same reason why "podcasts" and audiobooks are popular right now.
 Heck, I listen to more audiobooks than actually reading a book.

 Video and light can also be of some help, but not as much as the audio.
-To learn more about how to get the best microphone and equipment for the lowest price you can view this post I made HERE.
+To learn more about how to get the best microphone and equipment for the lowest price, you can view this post I made HERE.

-How Ignoring Viewer Retention Stats can Hurt a Channel
+How Ignoring Viewer Retention Stats Can Hurt a Channel

-Now and then it’s good to see what is working and what isn’t.
+Now and then, it's good to see what is working and what isn't.
 Just be brutally honest!

 Be careful of going overboard and going crazy over your stats.
 You could look at it once a month, maybe once a week "at most."

 Then look and see where people are clicking away.
-If there is a pattern of people dropping in the beginning you know you need stronger hooks.
+If there is a pattern of people dropping in the beginning, you know you need stronger hooks.

-I made this mistake early one.
-Making completely different videos on different topics because I was interested in everthing.
+Making completely different videos on different topics because I was interested in everything.

 This is why content clusters are SO good.

-You don’t have to stay in niche jail, you can slowly migrate to other niches just slowly.
-If you have a fishing channel you can slowly start a content cluster on fishing boats or fishing locations.
+You don't have to stay in niche jail; you can slowly migrate to other niches just slowly.
+If you have a fishing channel, you can slowly start a content cluster on fishing boats or fishing locations.

 Conclusion

 YouTube is an amazing platform!
-You can build trust, credibility and get FREE advertising on almost anything.
+You can build trust, credibility, and get FREE advertising on almost anything.

-Just jump in, make crappy videos and always try to improve.
-Whats the worst that can happen?
+Just jump in, make crappy videos, and always try to improve.
+What's the worst that can happen?
 You get NO views and some troll comments.

-Of course I did recently watch a story about a YouTuber making fun of another YouTuber dressed as a clown and 2 people got shot over it.
-I guess maybe don’t make fun of clowns too!
+Of course, I did recently watch a story about a YouTuber making fun of another YouTuber dressed as a clown, and 2 people got shot over it.
+I guess maybe don't make fun of clowns too!

-For the full 10 steps to starting a YouTube channel click on the link HERE.
+For the full 10 steps to starting a YouTube channel, click on the link HERE.